maneek25/NotesApp/README.md

 Make sure you have maven installed.

 Run without docker:
-1. Open terminal and go into NotesApp directory
+1. Open terminal and go into SpringBoot_Backend directory
 2. Run "mvn clean install"
 3. Now you can run the backend by entering the command "mvn spring-boot:run"
-4. download frontend from the repo https://github.com/udaypalsingh/NotesApp-React
-5. Open terminal and go to the directory where you downloaded the frontend
+4. Open terminal and go into React_Frontend directory
-6. Run "npm install"
+5. Run "npm install"
-7. Run "npm start"
+6. Run "npm start"

 Run with Docker:
 1. Make sure you have docker installed and it is running.
-2. Open terminal and go into NotesApp directory
+2. Open terminal and go into SpringBoot_Backend directory
 3. Run "mvn clean install"
 4. Run "sudo docker build -t noteapp:1.0 ."
 5. Run "sudo docker run -p 8080:8080 -t noteapp:1.0"
-6. Download frontend from the repo https://github.com/udaypalsingh/NotesApp-React
-7. Open terminal and go to the directory where you downloaded the frontend
+6. Open terminal and go into React_Frontend directory
-8. Run "npm install"
+7. Run "npm install"
-9. Run "npm start"
+8. Run "npm start"

 Useful Docker commands:
 1. List all containers: "sudo docker ps"